Sunwood-ai-labs/IRIS_Alpha_DEMO/docs/README.en.md

 ## ✨ Main Features

-- 🖼️ **Image Golden Ratio Analysis:** Analyzes images and evaluates their composition based on the Golden Ratio.
+- 🖼️ **Golden Ratio Analysis of Images:** Analyzes images and evaluates their composition based on the Golden Ratio.
 - 🔢 **Fibonacci Sequence Calculation and Exploration:** Generates the sequence, determines if a number is part of the sequence, and finds the closest value in the sequence.
-- 🧠 **Interactive Fibonacci Quiz:** Offers a fun way to learn about the sequence.
+- 🧠 **Interactive Fibonacci Quiz:**  Provides a fun way to learn about the sequence.
-- 🌀 **Fibonacci Spiral Visualization:** Graphically represents the beautiful mathematical pattern.
+- 🌀 **Fibonacci Spiral Visualization:**  Graphically represents this beautiful mathematical pattern.
 - 📚 **Fibonacci Word Generation:** Explores interesting linguistic patterns.

-## 🔧 How to Use
+## 🔧 Usage

 1. Run the main program:
    ```